sarunas/redux-debounce/README.md

 })
 ```

-Both of them can be used to respectively cancel or flush a throttled action.
+Both of them can be used to respectively cancel or flush a debounced action.

 ## License